Mark Andaya

-Mark Anthony Gozar Andaya (born March 22, 1981) is a Filipino professional basketball player and actor who last played for Pasig Pirates of the Maharlika Pilipinas Basketball League (MPBL).
+Mark Anthony Gozar Andaya (born March 22, 1981), also known as "Big Mac" or "Big Mak" is a Filipino former professional basketball player.
 He was drafted eighth overall by Talk 'N Text in the 2006 PBA draft.
 After playing for the Philippine Patriots in the ASEAN Basketball League, he was acquired by the Barako Bull Energy Boosters.
-He also had a brief stint with the Misamis Oriental Meteors in the Liga Pilipinas.
+He also had a brief stint with the Misamis Oriental Meteors in the Liga Pilipinas and then played for several MPBL teams.